 An Inside Look at UTI’s CNC Classes

-Ever wondered what you’ll learn in a CNC course?
+Ever wondered what you’ll learn in a CNC machine course?

-Before beginning any type of training, it can be helpful to research the classes the program entails so you have an idea of what to expect.
-Keep reading to find out what you’ll learn in each CNC machine course:
+Before beginning any type of CNC machining training, it can be helpful to research the program classes so you have an idea of what to expect.
+Keep reading to find out what you’ll be taught in each CNC machine course at UTI:

 Basic Machine Shop Skills

-In this introductory course, you will learn to safely operate equipment in a machining environment.
-You’ll also learn about hand tools, saw types, saw blades, installation and removal and welding.
+In this introductory course, you will be taught to safely operate equipment in a machining environment.
+You’ll also be taught about hand tools, saw types, saw blades, installation and removal, and welding.
 This course primarily focuses on the proper care and use of semi-precision measuring equipment.

 The machining industry requires daily use of mathematics.
-In this course, you will learn to demonstrate proficiency using fractions and use mathematics, precision measuring equipment and proper workpiece layout for manual machining.
+In this course, you will be taught to demonstrate proficiency using fractions, and use mathematics, precision measuring equipment and proper workpiece layout for manual machining.
 You will also be introduced to the use of hand tools on a drill press.

 Key takeaways